-4. What has the new Government indicated about its approach?
+What is the Government's approach?

-In the Government's 2024 election manifesto, it stated "food security is national security ... we will champion British farming whilst protecting the environment ... we will introduce a landuse framework and make environment land management schemes work for farmers and nature."
+In the Government's 2024 election manifesto, it stated "food security is national security ... we will champion British farming whilst protecting the environment ... we will introduce a land-use framework and make environment land management schemes work for farmers and nature."

-By explicitly including the Land Use Framework in its manifesto, the Government has reaffirmed the commitment to its publication, so we should expect it to be delivered in due course, likely in the next few months.
-Beyond confirming that the Framework is still scheduled for delivery, the new Government has given few details about the form it will take or how it will function in practice.
-Despite the limited information, some details can be predicted from the Government's other plans.
+By explicitly including the Land Use Framework in its manifesto, the Government has reaffirmed the commitment to its publication, so we should expect it to be delivered in due course, likely by the end of 2025.